benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 In practice, that may mean two things:

-1. Issue titles should contain at least one verb.
-A page from the [Getting Things Done](#) playbook, if issues are organizational todos, then issue titles (the thing todo), should contain at least one verb to ensure it's something the organization can act on.
+1. **Issue titles should contain at least one verb** - A page from the [Getting Things Done](#) playbook, if issues are organizational todos, then issue titles (the thing todo), should contain at least one verb to ensure it's something the organization can act on.

-2. Issues may stay open for months, even years, before they're closed.
+2. **Don't close issues prematurely** - Issues may stay open for months, even years, before they're closed.
 That's okay.
 Having a long tail of issues (if properly pruned and organized), is a halmark of a strong project.

 ### 8. Master the gentle bump

 We're all busy.
 Sometimes things get past us.
 Sometimes we don't care about things, or want to give others space to weigh in.
 If a pull request has been open for a sufficient amount of time, and a relevant stakeholder was mentioned and hasn't weighed in (or has an action item that he or she hasn't completed), gently bump the thread.
 Yes, the entire thread.
-Public shaming goes a long way (or someone else will jump in for them).
+Public shaming goes a long way (or someone else will jump in on their behalf).

-In practice, there's a reason it's called the "gentle" bump, and not the obnoxious bump.
-Be sincere, explicit, and charming. "@benbalter, the gentlist of bumps on this.
+In practice, there's a few reasons it's called the "gentle" bump:

+1. **It's not the obnoxious bump** - Be sincere, explicit, and charming. "@benbalter, the gentlist of bumps on this.
 Have two minute to take a look at this error? :smile:".
+You're goal is to make sure that they are aware of the ask, not to trample their right to manage their own time.

+2. **No news isn't good news** - If you've proposed an idea or change and haven't heard back despite repeated attempts to solicit feedback, it may be time to take the hint.
+If your colleagues aren't opinionated enough to even comment on the proposal, chance are, it's not the next big thing.

-There's also an art to knowing your coworkers, how your organization works, and simply taking it upon yourself to hit that big green button.
+3. **An implicit promotion** - There's also an art to knowing your coworkers, how your organization works, and simply taking it upon yourself to hit that big green button.
 Often, that's a sign that you've just inherited a new responsibility, so merge wisely.

 ### 9. Keep discussions logically distinct

-The great thing about issues and pull requests, in contrast to say, email, is that they can be broken apart when topics diverge.
+The great thing about issues and pull requests, in contrast to say, email, is that they can be bifurcated  when topics diverge.
 This keeps teams focused on :ship:ing one thing and only one thing at a time.
-Additionally, descrete topics minimize unecessary noise and optimzie for fast decision making by ensuring only the most releveant teams are involved.
+Additionally, discrete topics minimize necessary noise and optimize for fast decision making by ensuring only the most relevant teams are involved.

 In practice, that means discussions should have one purpose, defined by the title at the top of the page.
-When a concern not directly related to the threads purpose arises through the course of the discussion, as they often do, open a new issue and encourage participants to continue the discussion there, or if you see a teammate hijacking the dicussion, do the same on their behalf.
+When a concern not directly related to the thread's purpose arises through the course of the discussion, as they often do, open a new issue and encourage participants to continue the discussion there, or if you see a teammate hijacking the discussion, do the same on their behalf.
+If it's a blocker, note it as such, and move on.

 ### 10. There's only one way to change something